celo-org/celo-monorepo/packages/docs/celo-holder-guide/eth-recovery.md

 ### Transfer CELO

-Now, you have the freedom to transfer your CELO (Celo Gold) to an address of choice:
+Now, you can transfer your CELO to an address of choice:

 ```
 celocli transfer:gold --from <accountAddress> --to <addressOfChoice> --value <valueInCeloWei> --privateKey <privateKey> --node https://rc1-forno.celo-testnet.org